CSE237SP2021/project-snowii/README.md

 1. Go onto command prompt
 2. Enter "bash"
 3. Switch to "development" branch
 4. Enter "./run.sh"
-  a.
-Add two more arguments: Location of Resort(State) and Resort Name
+    - Add two more arguments: Location of Resort(State) and Resort Name
-  b.
-Otherwise, the console will print out a default set of resorts
+    - Otherwise, the console will print out a default set of resorts